openai/baselines/docs/index.rst

 To any interested in making the rl baselines better, there is still some improvements that needs to be done: good-to-have features like support for continuous actions (ACER) and more documentation on the rl algorithms.
+A full TODO list is available in the `roadmap <https://github.com/hill-a/stable-baselines/projects/1>`_.

 If you want to contribute, please open an issue first and then propose your pull request on Github at https://github.com/hill-a/stable-baselines.